dgrantpete/DySWAPS/README.md

     assert word_info_1 == word_info_2
     ```

 * `WordDict`: Represents a dictionary of words and provides methods for filtering words based on a given WordInfo feedback.
-This class has two class methods, `from_json` and `from_txt`, which allow you to create a `WordDict` from a JSON array of strings or text file, respectively.
+This class has two class methods, `from_json` and `from_txt`, which allow you to create a `WordDict` from a JSON array of strings or newline delimited text file, respectively.

     ```python
     from dyswaps import WordDict